open-source-modelling/stationary_bootstrap_python/README.md

 ## Solution

 Stationary bootstrap is a block-resampling technique that relaxes the assumption in a classical bootstrap where the sampling block has a fixed-length.
-The user still needs to specify an average length, but because this is than taken as a statistical average, shorter/longer blocks are also present in the final sample.
+The user still needs to specify an average length, but because this is than applied as a statistical average, shorter/longer blocks are also present in the final sample.
 The algorithm works by randomly selecting a starting point in the time-series and at each step it either increases the block size by one or selects a new block with a new starting point.
 This choice happens with a fixed probability governed by the parametrisation.

 ### Input